-- 1.1 Lovatt & Co (the Firm), a recognised sole practice authorised and regulated by the Solicitors Regulation Authority (SRA), agrees to the following outcome to the investigation: - a.
-Lovatt & Co is fined £1,003, under Rule 3.1(b) of the SRA Regulatory and Disciplinary Procedure Rules (the RDPRs) - b. to the publication of this agreement, under Rule 9.2 of the RDPRs, and - c.
-Lovatt & Co will pay the costs of the investigation of £600, under Rule 10.1 and Schedule 1 of the RDPRs.
+- 1.1 Taunton Solicitors (the firm), a recognised body authorised and regulated by the Solicitors Regulation Authority (SRA).
+Agrees to the following outcome of the investigation: - a.
+Taunton Solicitors is fined £12,327 under Rule 3.1(b) of the SRA Regulatory and Disciplinary Procedure Rules (the RDPRs) - b. to the publication of this agreement, under Rule 9.2 of the RDPRs, and - c.
+Taunton Solicitors will pay the costs of the investigation of £600 under Rule 10.1 and Schedule 1 of the RDPRs the SRA Code of Conduct 2011, the SRA Principles 2019 and the SRA Code of Conduct for Firms 2019.